aerospike/aerospike-prometheus-exporter/README.md

 # Aerospike Prometheus Exporter

 This repo contains Aerospike's monitoring agent for Prometheus.

-This is now in **beta**.
+The exporter is part of the [Aerospike Monitoring Stack](https://www.aerospike.com/docs/tools/monitorstack/index.html).

+The Aerospike Prometheus Exporter is now **generally available** (GA).
 If you're an enterprise customer feel free to reach out to support with any questions.
 We appreciate feedback from community members on the [issues](https://github.com/aerospike/aerospike-prometheus-exporter/issues).

 ## Install